cresstoo/ZenWeather/README.md

 ## What I learned

-- How to setup an iOS Dev enviroment
+- How to setup an iOS Dev environment
 - Xcode Basic Usage
 - CocoaPods Installation
 - Prototyping with Interface Builder & Storyboard